Baloperson/TinySet/README.md

 The result is a write path that pays for what it uses.
 A store with no listeners, no cached queries, and no spatial coordinates is close to the cost of a bare Map mutation.

 ## Practical guide
-To take advantage of tinyops cache, its a good idea to choose a abstraction level such that one entity is sparse in changes.
+To take advantage of QuOps cache, its a good idea to choose a abstraction level such that one entity is sparse in changes.

 ---